developerdhairya/Docker-Guide/readme.md

 - However with docker you can package application,cut-dow OS,dependencies,environment variables,third party libraries and everything an application requires into a docker image and push it on docker hub.

+- All instructions for building an image is written into Dockerfile.

 - Then you can pull image on production machine and run it as container thus preventing the above mentioned problems.